DevelopwithGoogle/Overleaf2Drive/README.md

 # Overleaf2Drive
-This repo is the Entry-Point for the browser extension Overleaf2Drive.
-The extension connect the Google Drive and Email service with Overleaf so that the academicians can upload or send mail without hampering their flow of writing in Overleaf Editor.
+The extension connects the Google Drive and Email service with Overleaf so that the academicians can upload or send mail without hampering their flow of writing in Overleaf Editor.

 ## Quick Start